 - Brother’s: All, including fruit flavours

-- We have not included the obvious plant foods in our lists (fruits, vegetables, grains, pulses, legumes, dried fruit, nuts, pickled vegetables, olives etc.), but they are most definitely vegan.
+- We haven’t included the obvious plant foods in our guide (fruits, vegetables, grains, pulses, legumes, dried fruit, nuts, pickled vegetables, olives etc.).
+Rest assured they are most definitely vegan.

-- Ingredients can alter from brand to brand, so do not assume just because an item is vegan in one store that it will also be in another.
+- Ingredients can differ from brand to brand.
+Don’t assume just because an item is vegan in one store that it will also be in another.
 Crumpets are a good example: vegan in both Tesco and Sainsbury’s, made with milk in Waitrose.
-For help reading labels please see our Vegan Label Reading Guide.